somewhereinthegit/EXTY/docs/4_ROADMAP.md

 # 🛠️ 4.
-EXTY Project Roadmap - *Structuring a Simple, Ethical, and Robust path toward a relational ASI*
+Project Roadmap - *Structuring a Simple, Ethical, and Robust path toward a relational ASI*

 ---